-1. The organization of landed property, of the landed estate, and of landed labor in class=’StrictlyAutoTagBold’>Egypt was driven and determined by that which could not truly be appropriated as property—water.
+1. The organization of landed property, of the landed estate, and of landed labor in <strong class=’StrictlyAutoTagBold’>Egypt was driven and determined by that which could not truly be appropriated as property—water.
 Water and the lack thereof, regulated, so to speak, the oscillations between scarcity and abundance.
 Water and the lack thereof imposed an approximate egalitarianism; a communalism among those who settled along the banks of the Nile, just as water and the lack thereof compelled a rough equality among the Bedouins, the nomads of the desert.

 The village was a fiscal unit, responsible as a unit for the payment of taxes to the intermediaries of the most recent conquerors.

 The village was a labor unit, responsible for maintaining the irrigation works upon which agriculture depended.

 The village was also responsible for supplying the corvée labor required by the governors, the bey, the wali, the pashas, viceroys for road building, or for labor on their estates.

 Land itself did not exist as private property.
 It was “held in trust” for the sovereign, the conqueror.

 Those who worked it were cultivators, proprietors, “custodians.”
 Regardless of the formal, jurisdictional designation of <strong class=’StrictlyAutoTagBold’>land, the tenure in <strong class=’StrictlyAutoTagBold’>land still resolved itself along the lines of oppressed and oppressor; exploited and exploiter, the taxed and the tax-collector, fellahin and shaykhs, fellahin and notables, fellahin and multezim.